Guidelines for Solemnizing a Second Marriage

 - A period of one year shall have elapsed following the final decree of divorce or dissolution.

-- The written request should be received at least sixty days prior to the wedding.
-It is not necessary to specify a scheduled date in the request.
+- The petition should be received at least sixty days prior to the wedding.
+Download pdf form or Word doc

 - Once the wedding (if permitted) has taken place, it will be the officiant’s responsibility to inform the bishop when and where it took place using this form.